How to Debug Faster and Better with Flipper

 The debugging process is one of the most important elements of mobile app development.
 But, as you probably know, this process can be time-consuming and may not be the most enjoyable part of your work if it's not managed well.
 In this article, we will tell you how to make the debugging process faster, better, and more enjoyable.

-Debugging is one of the more challenging parts of every developer’s daily work.
-It is relatively easy to introduce a new feature when everything seems to work, but finding what is wrong can be very frustrating.
+Debugging is one of the more challenging parts of every developer’s daily work and finding out what is wrong can be very frustrating.
 We usually try to fix bugs as soon as possible, especially when they are critical and make an app unfunctional.
-Time is an important factor in that process, and we have to be agile to solve the issues quickly.
+Time is an important factor in that process and we usually have to be agile to quickly solve the issues.

 By default, React Native ships with built-in debugging utilities.

-Instructions generated in Chrome are sent via Websocket to the emulator or device.
-It means that you cannot really use the debugger to profile your app, so it detects performance issues.
-It can give you a rough idea of what might cause the problems, but you will not be able to debug the real case due to the overhead of WebSocket message passing.
+The instructions generated in Chrome are sent via Websocket to the emulator or device.
+It means that you cannot use the debugger to profile your app so it detects the performance issues.
+It can give you a rough idea of what might cause the issues, but you will not be able to debug the real cause due to the over head of WebSocket message passing.

-Another inconvenience is the fact that you cannot easily debug network requests with Chrome Debugger (it needs additional setup and still has its limitations).
-To debug all possible requests, you have to open a dedicated network debugger using the emulator’s developer menu.
-However, its interface is very small and unhandy due to the size of the emulator’s screen.
+Another inconvenience is the fact that you cannot easily debug network requests with the Chrome Debugger (it needs additional setup and still has its limitations).
+In order to debug all possible requests, you have to open a dedicated network debugger using the emulator’s developer menu.
+However, its interface is very small and inconvenient due to the size of the emulator’s screen.

 From the developer menu, you can access other debugging utilities, such as layout inspector or performance monitor.
-The latter is relatively convenient to use, as it’s displaying only a small piece of information.
+The latter is relatively convenient to use as it displays only a small piece of information.
 However, employing the former is a struggle because of the limited workspace it provides.

 Longer debugging means worse developer experience

-Inconvenient tooling usually decreases the team's velocity and frustrates its members.
+Inconvenient tooling usually decreases the velocity of the team and frustrates its members.
 As a result, they are not as effective as they could be, affecting the quality of the app and making the releases less frequent.

 Wouldn’t it be great to have one comprehensive tool to handle all those use cases?
-Of course!
+Of course, it would!
 And that’s where Flipper comes into play!

 Flipper is a debugging platform for mobile apps.
 It also supports React Native as its first-class citizen.
 Launched in September 2019, Flipper has been shipped by default with React Native since version 0.62.

 It is a desktop app with a convenient interface, which directly integrates with your application’s JS and native code.
-This means that you no longer have to worry about JS runtime differences and performance caveats of using Chrome Debugger.
-It comes with a network inspector, React DevTools and even native view hierarchy tool.
+This means that you no longer have to worry about JS runtime differences and the performance caveats of using the Chrome Remote Debugger.
+It comes with a network inspector, React DevTools, and even a native view hierarchy tool.

-What’s more, Flipper allows for previewing logs from native code and tracking native crashes, so you don’t have to run Android Studio or Xcode to check what is happening on the native side!
+Also, Flipper lets you preview logs from native code and track native crashes, so you don’t have to run Android Studio or Xcode to check what is happening on the native side.

 Flipper is easily extensible, so there is a high chance it will be enriched with a wide range of useful plugins developed by the community.
-At this point, you can use Flipper for tasks such as detecting memory leaks, previewing content of Shared Preferences or inspecting loaded images.
-Additionally, Flipper for React Native is shipped with React DevTools, Hermes debugger and Metro bundler integration.
+At this point, you can use Flipper for tasks such as detecting memory leaks, previewing the content of Shared Preferences, or inspecting loaded images.
+Additionally, Flipper for React Native is shipped with React DevTools, Hermes debugger, and Metro bundler integration.

 What’s most exciting is that all the needed utilities are placed in one desktop app.
 That minimizes context switches.
-Without Flipper, a developer debugging an issue related to displaying the data fetched from backend had to use Chrome debugger (to preview logs), in-emulator network requests debugger and probably in-emulator layout inspector or standalone React Devtools app.
+Without Flipper, a developer debugging an issue related to displaying the data fetched from the backend had to use Chrome debugger (to preview logs), an in-emulator network requests debugger, and probably an in-emulator layout inspector or standalone React Dev tools app.
 With Flipper, all those tools are available as built-in plugins.
 They are easily accessible from a side panel and have similar UI and UX.

 Enjoy better feedback loop with Flipper

 A better debugging process makes your app development cycle faster and more predictable.
-As a result, your team is able to produce more reliable code and spot any kind of issues much easier.
+As a result, your team can produce more reliable code and spot any kind of issues much easier.

 Having all debugging utilities in one interface is definitely ergonomic and does not disrupt any interactions with an emulator or device.
 The process will be less burdensome for your team and that will positively impact the velocity of the product development and bug fixing.